boxdiff/boxdiff/README.md

 $ python -m boxdiff

 # You can collect data from a different user.
-# Also, run command prompt as Admin to get additional data
+# Running command prompt as Admin is required to get all data
 $ python -m boxdiff
 $ python -m boxdiff Administrator
 $ python -m boxdiff anotherUser